 28. Smith Street Hawker Centre In Chinatown

 Hawker centers are where you will find a veritable feast of Chinese, Malay, and Indian dishes.
-For a noisy, crowded, and wonderful experience of the street food without the worries of consuming unhygienic fare, head to the Smith Street Hawker Centre in Chinatown.
+For a noisy, crowded, and wonderful experience of street food, without the worries of consuming unhygienic fare, head to the Smith Street Hawker Centre in Chinatown.
 It's a great place to try a variety of Singaporean street food in one place without burning a hole in your wallet.

 Our Recommendation: Jia Ji Mei Shi